DL-Community/DLCE-Translations/README.md

-Please directly edit the files, DO NOT add new lines
+Please directly edit the files, DO NOT add new / delete lines